Projections of Higher Dimensional Subspaces and Generalized Multiview Varieties: Pseudo-Disjointedness

 One problem that arises when studying generalized multiview varieties, as defined in \Cref{s: GMV}, is that elements of a center arrangements may intersect in complicated ways, obstructing our geometric intuition.
 To remedy this, we sometimes wish to restrict to subset of all possible center arrangements with more tractable properties.
 One important insight of this paper is that pseudo-disjointedness is natural choice for such a restriction.
 For instance, pseudo-disjointed center arrangements imply the expected dimension for $\Mck$, as stated in \Cref{thm: pseudo dim}.
 Recall the definitions of $\Pck,\Vck$ and $\Hck$ from \Cref{ss: GeoMV}.

 \begin{definition} Let $\ca$ be a center arrangement.
-We say that $\ca$ is: \begin{itemize} \item \textit{Generic} if each center $c_i$ is generic in $\Gr(\dim c_i,\PP^N)$, \item \textit{Disjoint} if the centers $c_i$ are pairwise disjoint, \item \textit{Pseudo-disjoint with respect to $k$} if $\Pck\cap \Hck=\Pck\cap \Vck\cap \Hck$. \end{itemize} \end{definition} In some real world scenarios, cameras are be placed along either a fixed axis, or in some other particular pattern.
+We say that $\ca$ is: \begin{itemize} \item \textit{Generic} if each center $c_i$ is generic in $\Gr(\dim c_i,\PP^N)$, \item \textit{Disjoint} if the centers $c_i$ are pairwise disjoint, \item \textit{Pseudo-disjoint with respect to $k$} if $\Pck\cap \Hck=\Pck\cap \Hck\cap \Vck$. \end{itemize} \end{definition} In some real world scenarios, cameras are be placed along either a fixed axis, or in some other particular pattern.
 However, generic center arrangements can often be assumed.
-Generic arrangements are not guaranteed to be disjoint, and therefore we claim that disjointedness is not a desirable notion of genericity.
+Generic arrangements are not guaranteed to be disjoint.
 For instance, generic plane centers in $\PP^4$ meet in a point.
-As we shall see in the main result of this section, \Cref{thm: Pseudo-Disjoint}, generic center arrangements are pseudo-disjoint with respect to any $k\ge 0$.
+As we shall see in the main result of this section, generic center arrangements are pseudo-disjoint with respect to any $k\ge 0$.
 In addition, disjoint center arrangements are pseudo-disjoint for any $k$, because in this case $\Vck$ is simply the ambient space.

 \begin{example} Consider a linear projection $\PP^2\dashrightarrow \PP^1\times \PP^1$, given by camera matrices with point centers $c_1$ and $c_2$.
 If the centers coincide, then $(H_1,H_2)\in \mathcal M_{\textbf c,0}$ if and only if $H_1=H_2$, and they contain the centers $c_1=c_2$.
 Then $\ca=(c_1,c_2)$ is not pseudo-disjoint with respect to $k=0$, because two generic lines through $c_1=c_2$ only meet in a point, meaning $\mathcal P_{\textit{\textbf c},0}\cap \mathcal V_{\textit{\textbf c},0}\cap \mathcal H_{\textit{\textbf c},0}\subsetneq \mathcal P_{\textit{\textbf c},0}\cap \mathcal H_{\textit{\textbf c},0}$.
 If the centers are distinct, then $\ca$ is a disjoint arrangement, and as explained above is also pseudo-disjoint. $\diamondsuit\,$ \end{example}